Into the Groove: Live performances

-Madonna has performed "Into the Groove" in seven of her concert tours: Virgin (1985), Who's That Girl (1987), Blond Ambition (1990), Re-Invention, Sticky & Sweet (2008―2009), Rebel Heart (2015―2016), and Celebration.
-On the first one, she wore lace leggings, crucifixes, and played a tambourine alongside two male dancers.
+Madonna has performed "Into the Groove" on seven of her concert tours: Virgin (1985), Who's That Girl (1987), Blond Ambition (1990), Re-Invention, Sticky & Sweet (2008–2009), Rebel Heart (2015–2016), and Celebration.
+On the first tour, she wore lace leggings, crucifixes, and played a tambourine alongside two male dancers.
 The Observer–Reporters Terry Hazlett called it the concert's standout moment.
 The performance from her show at Detroit's Cobo Hall was featured on the video release Madonna Live: The Virgin Tour.
 On July 13, 1985, she performed the song at the Philadelphia Live Aid benefit concert, joking that she wouldn't remove her jacket because, "[the media] might hold it against me ten years from now".

 The Who's That Girl Tour's performance saw Madonna in a pink fringed jacket decorated with colorful accessories, including a large letter "U", a tin of Campbell's soup, and the word "DANCE" —a visual pun on the phrase "You Can Dance".
 The Washington Posts Richard Harrington called the number a "tingling" highlight.
 This rendition was captured in Who's That Girl: Live in Japan and Ciao Italia: Live from Italy, filmed in Tokyo and Turin, respectively.
-On the Blond Ambition World Tour, Madonna followed a speech about condoms and safe sex with a sultry rendition of the song, dancing Lambada-style with a male partner while wearing a black marabou mini-dress.
+On the Blond Ambition World Tour, Madonna followed a speech about condoms and safe sex with a sultry rendition of the song, dancing in a Lambada style with a male partner while wearing a black marabou mini-dress.
 Two performances were later featured on Blond Ambition Japan Tour 90 and Blond Ambition World Tour Live.

 Madonna jumped rope during the performance of "Into the Groove" on 2008–2009's Sticky & Sweet Tour.